-When planning a shot, try to “frame” it.
-Not just placing a wooden or metal frame around your shots, but a “natural” one.
+You can improve your photography by framing your shots.
+Not a physical frame, but one that is totally natural.
 Look really closely at the subject of your shot.
 Are there any elements around it that can be used to create a frame to enhance it?
-This is a wonderful way to practice composing photographs.
+This is a great way to practice composition.

 Although you may want to have the camera set on the lowest possible setting so that you can have more images on your card before downloading them, you should ensure that you understand exactly how much print quality you’re giving up.
 Lower settings are only appropriately used for images that are displayed on the computer.

 When photographing, utilize a white balance that isn’t automatic.
 This has quite an impact on the picture’s mood, and it allows you to control what your picture will look like.
 It takes some practice to get things right, but you can be more creative with your photos when you utilize manual white balance.

 When setting up a scene to be photographed, you must choose between emphasizing the subject’s highlights or shadows.
 There are ways in Photoshop to do both of these things at the same time, by blending together two photographs.
 This can make your photo look perfect.

 Your photographs can be varied by changing the angle you take it from.
 It’s rather simple for anyone to shoot photos straight in front of their subject.
 Consider getting high up to look down at your subjects, or get down and look up to take a picture of them.
 Consider experimenting with the way you compose your images with different sideways angles.

 Almost any subject can be made more interesting if you change your camera’s settings, or take the picture from a new angle.
 Try playing with the settings before you go and take the shot, you will then know how it will differ.